Purifier of Sins Heb. 1:3

 by | Worship 52 Devos

-The phrase “He made purification of sins” sounds a bit odd to our modern ears.
-We know what forgiveness of sins is.
-We know that sin is “missing the mark” (Greek: hamartia).
-Sin is coming up short of God’s glory (Rom.
-3:23), transgressing God’s law (1 John 3:4); sin is an offense against God, as theologian Aquinas wrote.
+The phrase “He made purification of sins” sounds odd to our modern ears.
+We understand to some degree what forgiveness of sins is.
+We know that sin is “missing the mark” (Greek: hamartia), coming up short of God’s glory (Rom.
+3:23), transgressing God’s Law (1 John 3:4), and committing an offense against God.
 In what sense do we need purification of our sins?

 Otherwise, would [animal] not have ceased to be offered, because the worshipers, having once been cleansed, would no longer have had consciousness of sins?
 (Heb.
 10:2)

-Now, in Christ, everything has changed—like a photo of a person being discarded because the person in the picture is now present.
-And the difference is enormous; Christ as our perfect High Priest has made the sacrifice for our sins, to permanently set us apart as acceptable to God, giving us full, open, and welcome access into His holy presence:
+In Christ, everything has changed—like a photo of a person being discarded because the person in the picture is now present.
+The difference is enormous; Christ, as our perfect High Priest, has made the sacrifice for our sins to permanently set us apart as acceptable to God, giving us full, open, and welcome access into His holy presence:

 How great is that!
 God has invited us into His holy temple, as it were, into His throne room.
-Without His forgiving us of our sin, we have no right or confidence to bring our worship to Him.
-Our worship would be at best a fraud, purely going through outward motions—and completely unacceptable to God.
-But because Christ has purified us of our sin, nothing can hinder our worship, except unbelief in what He has done.
-We are fully accepted because He has set us apart; He has sanctified us; He has cleansed us from the dirt and disqualification of sin.
+Without His forgiving us of our sins, we have no right or confidence to bring our worship to Him.
+Our worship would be, at best, a fraud, purely going through outward motions—and utterly unacceptable to God.
+But because Christ has purified us of our sin, nothing can hinder our worship except unbelief in what He has done.
+We are entirely accepted because He has set us apart, sanctified us, and cleansed us from the dirt and disqualification of sin.
 Yes, praise Him forever, for He has “made purification of sins.”

 0 Comments